Wilenty/Plug-ins-for-InnoSetup/README.md

 #### 2 - Please provide the plugin name you want and your e-mail for which the plugin will be registered
 #### 3 - After I get the money, I will create the plugin for you, I will test it and share in one working day (usually faster)

+If someone wants some of them in one pack, or all of them in one pack, please provide your offer and your e-mail address.
+I will contact you privately for details.

 If you have any other question - ask, I will try to answer as best as I can...

 By the way,